"I'm afraid, Severus."

 "Er…was just…having a stroll," he invented feebly, but Lily did not seem eager to press the subject.

 "No problem," he said.
 "Listen, Evans, I was wondering—"

 "Oh in the name of Merlin, Potter, thank you very much for helping me tonight but no I will not go out with you."

 After an awkward pause, James said.
 "Er.
 Right.
 Actually, I was wondering whether you think I ought to go ahead and speak to Dumbledore.
-I mean I know I said I wouldn't but…I dunno, they were talking about that Voldemort bloke.
+I mean I know I said I wouldn't but…I dunno.
 Seemed really dodgy."

 "Right," said James.
 "Well, 'til tomorrow then, Evans," and he disappeared through the entrance of the boys' dormitory.

 Lily eyes lingered on the vacant stairway for several seconds before she headed for the girls' dormitory.

 For James Potter, it was just another ordinary day: another evening of mischief with Sirius, Remus, and Peter under the full moon; another display of animosity between himself and the Slytherins; another cold rejection from Lily Evans.